2nd January 2012 - Happy New Year!!! and since the card swaps we've had no more issues!!!

 Update 20th July 2012

-- Firmware updated on cards.
+- Replacement NICs installed in Host.- Firmware updated on cards.

 - Heap script started and left running